HyagoOliveira/Attributes/README.md

 * **AssetsOnly**: only select assets references.
 * **Required**: use it on strings, exposed and object reference types.
 If the value is null or empty, a error message will be displayed on Inspector bellow the given attribute.
 * **Tag**: use it only with a string fields.
 It'll replace the string field by a tag popup.
-* **DisableInPlayMode**: Use this to prevent users from editing a property when in play mode.
+* **DisableInPlayMode**: use this to prevent users from editing a property when in play mode.

 ```csharp
 using UnityEngine;